-In the second quarter of 2024, PNC returned \$0.7 billion of capital to shareholders, reflecting \$0.6 billion of dividends on common shares and \$0.1 billion of common share repurchases, representing 0.7 million shares.
-Consistent with the SCB framework, which allows for capital return in amounts in excess of the SCB minimum levels, our Board of Directors has authorized a repurchase framework under the previously approved repurchase program of up to 100 million common shares, of which approximately 43% were still available for repurchase at June 30, 2024.
-In light of the Federal banking agencies' proposed rules to adjust the Basel III capital framework, third quarter 2024 share repurchase activity is expected to approximate recent quarterly average share repurchase levels.
+In the second third quarter of 2024, PNC returned \$0.7 billion \$0.8 billion of capital to shareholders, reflecting including more than \$0.6 billion of dividends on common shares and more than \$0.1 billion of common share repurchases, representing 0.7 million shares.
+Consistent with the SCB framework, which allows for capital return in amounts in excess of the SCB minimum levels, our Board of Directors has authorized a repurchase framework under the previously approved repurchase program of up to 100 million common shares, of which approximately 43% were still available for repurchase at June 30, 2024 September 30, 2024.
+In light of the Federal banking agencies' proposed rules to adjust the Basel III capital framework, third Fourth quarter 2024 share repurchase activity is expected to approximate recent quarterly average share repurchase levels.
 PNC continues to evaluate the potential impact of the proposed rules and may adjust share repurchase activity depending on market and economic conditions, as well as other factors.
-Based on the results of the Federal Reserve's 2024 annual stress test, PNC's SCB for the four-quarter period beginning October 1, 2024 will remain at the regulatory minimum of 2.5%.
+Based on the results of the Federal Reserve's 2024 annual stress test, PNC's SCB for the four-quarter period beginning October 1, 2024 will remain at is the regulatory minimum of 2.5%.